yumenaka/comigo/htmx/README.md

 The backend part is located in the `*.go` files in your project folder.

 The `./templates` folder contains Templ templates that you can use in your frontend part.
-Also, the `./assets` folder contains the `styles.scss` (main styles) and `scripts.js` (main scripts) files.
+Also, the `./script` folder contains the `styles.scss` (main styles) and `scripts.js` (main scripts) files.

-The `./static` folder contains all the static files: icons, images, PWA (Progressive Web App) manifest and other builded/minified assets.
+The `./static` folder contains all the static files: icons, images, PWA (Progressive Web App) manifest and other builded/minified script.

 ## Deploying your project